JiachenKuai/Highway-Drive/README.md

 ## Behavior planning model
-The base of the project to follow the lanes and ensure a smooth curvatur and lane-change is implemented as described in the [Q/A video for this project](https://www.youtube.com/watch?v=7sI3VHFPP0w).
+The base-implementation of the project to follow the lanes and ensure a smooth curvatur is inspired by the udacity-tutorial and uses [spline-interpolation](https://kluge.in-chemnitz.de/opensource/spline/).
+A introducing to the base-architecture can be found in the [Q/A video for this project](https://www.youtube.com/watch?v=7sI3VHFPP0w).

 After implementing the basic architecture i've decided to implemented two variants of solutions with differents approaches reactive and predictive.
 In my main.cpp you can find the "reactive"-approach which is also the variant i used for the submission.